104cubes/Way-Signage/README.md

 - Add your own elements (widgets)

 Server:
-PHP code
+PHP code.
-Change the config.ini (in /app folder and /mobile) file with your params (database, password, email settings) Full user registration timeline
+Change the config.ini (in /app folder and /mobile) file with your params (database, password, email settings).
+Full user registration timeline.

 Installation:
 Create your database.